nesl/AI-Collab/README.md

 To control the robot through the web interface, you need to first click in the video area and then you can use one of the next keyboard commands:

 * Arrows: To move the robot
-* Z: To grab a focused object or drop it with the left arm
+* A: To grab a focused object or drop it with the left arm
-* X: To grab a focused object or drop it with the right arm
+* D: To grab a focused object or drop it with the right arm
-* C: To move the camera downwards
+* S: To move the camera downwards
-* V: To move the camera upwards
+* W: To move the camera upwards
-* B: To danger sense around you
+* Q: To danger sense around you
-* N: To focus on an object (this also gives you information about it)
+* E: To focus on an object (this also gives you information about it)

 ![Interface](interface.png)